-For those of you who wish to add or drop classes, you may do so starting February 19 during the afternoon advising and registration period in faculty offices from 2:00 to 5:00 pm; the relevant forms will be available in the Dean’s Office the morning of February 19.
+For those of you who wish to add or drop classes, you may do so starting February 23 during the afternoon advising and registration period in faculty offices, 2:00–5:00 pm; the relevant forms will be available in the Dean’s Office the morning of February 23.
 If you were placed on a waitlist for a class, please contact the instructor to inquire as to the status of the waitlist.
-You may add courses through March 1, and drop courses through March 6.
-March 6 is also the last day you may request a letter grade for one or more of your courses.
+If you are interested in adding a course that requires an audition (an instrumental course, for instance), please contact the faculty directly to arrange an audition time.

 Course Materials and Bookstore

-Faculty Comings and Goings: 2013
+Faculty Comings and Goings: 2015

-- Students studying abroad Spring 2013: Once you have settled in and registered for classes abroad, you will need to send your contact information and course registration to Kendra Ericson.
+- Students studying abroad Spring 2015: Once you have settled in and registered for classes abroad, you will need to send your contact information and course registration to Kendra Ericson.
 Please continue to check your Bennington email address for updates from the College.